Python-GIS-book/site/source/part1/chapter-04/md/00-plotting-in-python.md

 Python has many nice, useful libraries that can be used for plotting.
 In the figure above, you can see a number of the available plotting library options, along with how they relate to one another.
 Of the options above we would like to highlight the following:

 - [Matplotlib](https://matplotlib.org/) [^matplotlib]: Matplotlib is one of the most widely used Python plotting libraries, sometimes referred to as "*the grand old man of Python plotting*".
-Plot examples can be found in the [Matplotlib gallery](https://matplotlib.org/gallery.html).
+Plot examples can be found in the [Matplotlib gallery](https://matplotlib.org/stable/gallery/index.html).

-  - [Matplotlib Basemap](https://matplotlib.org/basemap/index.html) [^basemap]: The Matplotlib Basemap Toolkit is a plugin for visualizing maps in Python.
-Example plots available in the [Matplotlib basemap gallery](https://matplotlib.org/basemap/users/examples.html).
+  - [Matplotlib basemap](https://matplotlib.org/basemap/stable/) [^basemap]: The Matplotlib basemap toolkit is a plugin for visualizing maps in Python.
+Example plots available in the [Matplotlib basemap gallery](https://matplotlib.org/basemap/stable/users/examples.html).
   - [Seaborn](https://seaborn.pydata.org/) [^seaborn]: Seaborn is a high-level interface for drawing attractive statistical graphics that is built on top of Matplotlib.
 Example plots can be found in the [Seaborn gallery](https://seaborn.pydata.org/examples/index.html).

 - [Bokeh](https://docs.bokeh.org/en/latest/) [^bokeh]: Bokeh is a modern plotting library for static and interactive web-based plots including graphs, maps, and charts.
 Examples can be found in the [Bokeh gallery](https://docs.bokeh.org/en/latest/docs/gallery.html).
 - [Plotly](https://plotly.com/python/) [^plotly]: Similar in some ways to Bokeh, Plotly is a modern plotting library for static and interactive web-based plots.
-Some features are commercial.
+The Python library for Plotly is free and open source, but some Plotly features are commercial.
 Example plots are available in the [Plotly gallery](https://plotly.com/python/basic-charts/).
 - [Dash](https://plotly.com/dash/) [^dash]: Dash is a Python framework for building analytical web applications.
 No JavaScript required.
+Some parts of Dash are commercial.
 - [ggplot](https://yhat.github.io/ggpy/) [^ggplot]: ggplot is a Python plotting environment for those familiar with creating plots in R using ggplot2.
 You can use ggplot in Python too!
 Plot examples can be found in the [ggplot examples](https://yhat.github.io/ggpy/).
 - [HoloViews](https://holoviews.org/) [^holoviews]: and [GeoViews](https://geoviews.org/) [^geoviews]: HoloViews and GeoViews aim to let the data visualize itself.
 Learn more in the HoloViews introductory video at <https://www.youtube.com/watch?v=hNsR2H7Lrg0>.